-Our expectations in classes and clinics are the same as those of your future employers and are based on those outlined in the ASHA Code of Ethics (https://www.asha.org/Code-of-Ethics/).
+Our expectations in classes and clinics are the same as those of your future employers and are based on those outlined in the ASHA Code of Ethics: Code of Ethics (asha.org).
 You are going to be professionals in a field in which you are held to the highest of ethical standards.
 All violations of the IUP academic integrity policy will be reported to the IUP Provost's Office right away throughout the semester and will follow the student through their entire time at the university.
 Please guard your ethical reputation beginning now.
 Faculty will specify the degree to which collaboration is acceptable on specific assignments.

 Cheating, plagiarism, or academic dishonesty of any kind on any assignment, test, quiz, or online task will be cause for at least a zero on that assignment and also a lower grade in the course.
 In addition, the violation will be reported to the Provost's Office and/or the Office of Student Conduct and the student may receive additional disciplinary procedures/sanctions.
 Review the following two sources of information to guide your ethical behavior:

-1. IUP Policies and Procedures about academic integrity
+- 1. IUP Policies and Procedures about academic integrity (Academic Integrity Policy Indiana University of Pennsylvania - Acalog ACMSTM (iup.edu)).

-(https://catalog.iup.edu/content.php?catoid=4&navoid=229) (undergraduates see the policy outlined in the undergraduate catalog).
 Violations of academic integrity include, but are not limited to cheating, facilitating acts of academic dishonesty by others, unauthorized prior possession of an examination, giving or receiving unauthorized assistance on any assignment including those online, using the same paper or work more than once without authorization of the faculty members to whom the work is being submitted (e.g., submitting the same paper in 2 different classes without asking permission to do that), fabrication of information or data on an assignment.
 There is a special category called "technological misconduct" that includes unauthorized use of a computer account, using another person's computing account, sharing access codes, using the network to gain unauthorized access to remote computers, or receiving unauthorized assistance on online quizzes/tests.
 Plagiarism includes "stealing someone else's work and lying about it.
-Using someone else's words, ideas, or data as if it were one's own work" (quoted from the website above).
+Using someone else's words, ideas, or data as if it were one's own work" (quoted from the IUP Academic Integrity Policy website above).
 Copying someone else's answers or allowing someone else to copy your answers is plagiarism.
 A good rule of thumb is that if you are using 3 or more exact words from someone else, you should cite where those words came from.
-Avoid plagiarism by learning to cite your sources using APA style and to write using your own words (even if the author's words sound better!).

-2. ASHA Code of Ethics revised March 1, 2016.
+Avoid plagiarism by learning to cite your sources using APA style and to write using your own words (even if the author's words sound better!). - 2.
+ASHA Code of Ethics revised March 1, 2023.
 Everyone in our profession is expected to "demonstrate knowledge of, appreciation for, and ability to interpret the ASHA Code of Ethics."
-Please read the ASHA Code of Ethics (http://www.asha.org/code-of-ethics/).
+Please read the ASHA Code of Ethics Code of Ethics (asha.org).
 This is the code you are expected to uphold now as a student and in the future when you are a certified SLP or audiologist.
 The principles include items such as not misrepresenting your own competence, not misrepresenting research or scholarly activities, not making false statements, completing documents honestly, referencing sources when using other people's ideas, and reporting violations of the Code when observed.
 (American Speech-Language-Hearing Association.
-(2016).
+(2023).
 Code of ethics [Ethics].
 Available from www.asha.org/policy/.)